 2) Knowing the audience

-Since Herd grew up in the digital generation, she already has first-hand experience working to figure out the best way to reach her target audience.
+Since Herd grew up in the digital generation, she already has first-hand experience of the best way to reach her target audience.
 The next thing she needed was something that would draw them in.

-When Tinder first launched, there had already been dating websites that existed in the market, but no company had successfully created an app specifically for smartphones yet.
-By doing the appropriate research and understanding people’s needs these days, they were able to develop an app that has changed the lives of many single people out there.
+When Tinder first launched, there were already dating websites in the market.
+However, no company had successfully created an app specifically for smartphones yet.
+By doing the appropriate research and understanding people’s needs, they were able to develop an app that has changed the lives of many single people out there.

 However, as mentioned previously, she did not leave Tinder on the best of terms.
-Still, she went on to start an app that could easily rival them because of one reason, her ability to understand the market and fill a gap with something that hadn’t existed yet.
+Nevertheless, she went on to launch an app that could easily rival them.
+This is due to one reason – her ability to understand the market and fill a gap with something that hadn’t existed yet.

 Herd has been a feminist from a very young age.
-She has openly discussed how men have always dominated the dating culture, which is why she had initially planned to build a female-focused social network rather than just a dating app.
-The app’s women-led model was initially inspired by the Sadie Hawkins school dances where women were the ones to ask men to be their date.
+She has openly discussed how men have always dominated the dating culture.
+This is why she had initially planned to build a female-focused social network rather than just a dating app.
+The app’s women-led model was initially inspired by the Sadie Hawkins school dances where women were the ones to ask men to be their dates.
 In an interview with Business Insider, Herd stated that the company’s goal was not to be sexist; it was meant to give power to women and change the dating standard.
-She wanted her and her team to make dating feel more modern and up with the times.
+Her and her team wanted to make dating feel more modern and up with the times.

 3) Smart collaborations

 When Herd first decided to branch out independently, she didn’t know whether she would be successful because of the amount of online hate she had received.
 In the months between filing the suit against Tinder and settling, she was being harassed by total strangers in the online community.
-Not knowing what to do, she retreated to Texas to figure out her next steps until she received an email from the founder and CEO of Badoo.
-This online dating network has over 360 million registered users in 190 countries, Andrey Andreev.
+Not knowing what to do, she retreated to Texas to figure out her next steps until she received an email from the founder and CEO of Badoo, Andrey Andreev.
+This online dating network has over 360 million registered users in 190 countries.

-She had initially turned down the offer to work together because she did not want to remain in the dating industry but wanted to create a women-centric social brand.
-While she was adamant at first about not going back into the sector, Andreev managed to convince her to stick with what he and Herd were good at in the dating industry.
-With the Tinder lawsuit’s settlement not containing a noncompete clause, she took Andreev’s offer of being part of the marketing and branding at Badoo with all the infrastructure, capital, and resources at her disposal.
+She had initially turned down the offer to work together because she did not want to remain in the dating industry.
+Rather, she wanted to create a women-centric social brand.
+While she was adamant at first about not going back, Andreev managed to convince her to stick with what he and Herd were good at in the dating industry.
+Since the Tinder lawsuit settlement didn’t contain a noncompete clause, she took Andreev’s invitation to join the marketing and branding at Badoo.
+As a result, she had all the infrastructure, capital, and resources at her disposal.
 Andreev made an initial investment of about $10 million for launch marketing, taking 79% of the company, while Herd became founder, CEO, and 20%, owner.

-Andreev’s decade of experience in the market helped Herd in so many ways through A-B tests, data on the effectiveness of various monetization efforts, and expertise in bringing a product to scale that did not have a lot of competition then.
-Because of Andreev and his experience/empire, Bumble was also able to develop sophisticated technology when the time came.
+Andreev’s decade of experience in the market helped Herd in so many ways.
+For example, she benefitted from A-B tests, data on the effectiveness of various monetization efforts, and expertise in bringing a product that did not have a lot of competition to scale.
+Thanks to Andreev and his empire, Bumble was also able to develop sophisticated technology when the time came.

 4) Good crisis management

 From the beginning of her career, Herd has been no stranger to controversy and public conflict.
-But, she has managed to remain successful because of her strong ability to manage any crises that come up.
+She has managed to remain successful because of her strong ability to manage any crises that come up.

 Things had been quite successful for Bumble for quite a few years, becoming the second most popular dating app in the U.S. with monthly user bases of 5 million.
-However, when allegations of racism and sexism emerged against business partner Andreev, it seemed that time had turned back, and Herd would be part of another public crisis.
+However, when allegations of racism and sexism emerged against business partner Andreev Herd became part of another public crisis.
 The Forbes investigative report outlined workplace misogyny, drug use, and sexual and racial discrimination.
 This could have destroyed the company because of the industry they were in and the message that the brand had been putting out there.
-While Herd released a statement saying that she had had nothing but respectful and good experiences with Andreev, she would never attempt to challenge people’s feelings or experiences voiced out.
+While Herd released a statement saying that she had had nothing but respectful and good experiences with Andreev, she would never attempt to challenge people’s feelings or experiences.